Australian Catholic University

 After successfully completing the Diploma and the Capstone exam administered by the Office of Migration Agents Registration Authority (OMARA), graduates may seek registration to practice as Registered Migration Agents.
 There are additional requirements for registration.

-Upon graduation from the Graduate Diploma, you can upskill your qualification by adding a Master's for only four extra units, Master of Australian Migration Law and Practice
+Upon graduation from the Graduate Diploma, you can upskill your qualification by adding a Master's for only four extra units, the Master of Australian Migration Law and Practice

 Key facts